Ruslan Aushev: Military service

 Aushev entered the Soviet military in 1971 and graduated from the Ordzhonikidze Higher Combined-Arms Command School in 1975, after which he served in the North Caucasus Military District, where he rose to the position of chief of staff of a motorized rifle battalion before he was deployed to Afghanistan in 1980.
 There he commanded a motorized rifle battalion of the 180th Motorized Rifle Regiment as part of a limited contingent of Soviet troops in the country.
 After successfully leading his battalion through a dangerous engagement with rebels who tried to ambush them, he was awarded the title Hero of the Soviet Union and the Order of Lenin on 7 May 1982.
 After his first deployment to Afghanistan he attended the M. V. Frunze Military Academy which he graduated from 1985 before he returned to Afghanistan as a Major.
 On 16 October 1986 he suffered serious injuries in the Salang Pass, but eventually returned to service.
 From 1989 to 1991 he studied at the Military Academy of the General Staff and graduated with honors.
-He was promoted to the rank of General-Major in 1991 and to the rank of General-Lieutenant in 1997.
+He was promoted to the rank of Major General in 1991 and to the rank of Lieutenant General in 1997.